wp-plugins/twig-anything-csv/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds CSV support (comma-separated values) to the Twig Anything plugin.
-The delimiter, enclosure and escape characters are configurable.
+Output any CSV data in WordPress: filter, sort, output in tables, lists or any HTML.

 == Description ==

-Adds CSV (comma-separated values) parsing to the
-[Twig Anything](https://twiganything.com/ "Twig Anything") WordPress plugin.
+This is a free add-on that adds CSV support (comma-separated values) to the [Twig Anything](https://twiganything.com/ "Twig Anything") WordPress plugin.

+You can configure how CSV is parsed by entering the delimiter, enclosure and escape characters.

+Tutorials below demonstrate 3 examples:

+* Example 1: generate text, one line for each line from CSV
+* Example 2: generate a table
+* Example 3: use shortcodes to output it anywhere in WordPress

-= How to use =
+= EXAMPLE 1: MULTILINE TEXT =

-Let us use a CSV file with a list of country names and their corresponding top-level domain names (TLD).
+Let us use a CSV file with a list of countries and their corresponding top-level domain names (TLD).
 Here is an extract from the file:

 `Belgium,Brussels,EUR,Euro,BE,.be
 Belize,Belmopan,BZD,Dollar,BZ,.bz
 Benin,Porto-Novo,XOF,Franc,BJ,.bj
 Bhutan,Thimphu,BTN,Ngultrum,BT,.bt`

-We want to display TLDs for all countries that start with “D”, just like this:
+In our example, let's display TLDs for all countries that start with “D”:

 `Denmark - .dk
 Djibouti - .dj
 Dominica - .dm
 Dominican Republic - .do`

-Because columns are numbered starting from #0, we will need the column #0 (country name) and #5 (top-level domain name).
+Columns are numbered starting from #0, so we will need the column #0 (country name) and #5 (top-level domain name).

-After the input is parsed, the resulting sequence of lines is passed to your Twig template as the data variable.
-You can then loop over it with using Twig’s [“for” syntax:](http://twig.sensiolabs.org/doc/tags/for.html):
+After the CSV input has been parsed, the resulting lines are passed to your Twig Template as the **data** variable.
+You can then loop over it with using [“for” syntax:](http://twig.sensiolabs.org/doc/tags/for.html):

 `{% for row in data if row.0|slice(0,1)|upper == 'D' %}
   {{ row.0 }} - <strong>{{row.5}}</strong><br/>